Lessons on Parameter Sharing across Layers in Transformers: Conclusion

 \section{Conclusion}

 We proposed three parameter sharing strategies: \textsc{sequence}, \textsc{cycle}, and \textsc{cycle (rev)}, for the internal layers in Transformers.
 In contrast to the previous strategy, which prepares parameters for only one layer and shares them across layers such as Universal Transformers~\cite{dehghani2019}, the proposed strategies prepare parameters for $M$ layers to construct $N$ layers.
-In the proposed strategies, we stack layers whose weight matrices are smaller than ones of Universal Transformers to raise expressiveness power with saving the increase of computational time.
-Experimental results show that the proposed strategies achieved comparable BLEU scores to those of Universal with a small computational time when we prepared almost the same parameters for each method.
-In addition, the proposed strategies slightly outperformed Universal when we spent almost the same time to train them.
+The proposed strategies stack layers whose weight matrices are smaller than ones of Universal Transformers to raise expressiveness power while saving computational time.

+Experimental results in the standard machine translation setting show that the proposed strategies achieved slightly better BLEU scores to those of Universal with a small computational time when we prepared almost the same parameters for each method ($M=6$ and $N=12$).
+In addition, the proposed strategies outperformed Universal under the same computational budgets ($M=6$ and $N=18$).
 Thus, the proposed strategies are efficient in terms of the parameter size and computational time.
-Moreover, \textsc{cycle} and \textsc{cycle (rev)} are appropriate for the construction of deep models.
-Through experiments on the high resource setting, we demonstrated that \textsc{cycle (rev)} can achieve comparable scores to the top system of WMT 2020 news translation task~\cite{kiyono-etal-2020-tohoku} with saving the parameter size.
+Through additional experiments, we indicated that the proposed strategies are also more efficient than Universal in the high resource setting, other language pairs, and another modality (speech-to-text).